+975-17140505 info@excursiontohimalaya.com

 Day 2Destination from Paro to Yonphula by Domestic flight

 Today we fly to the eastern part of Bhutan.
 The flight takes about 30 minutes from Paro.
-Upon arrival at Yonphula Airport, we drive to Tashigang and overnight at Hotel.
+Upon arrival at Yonphula Airport, we drive to Tashigang and overnight at the Hotel.

 Day 3Tashigang to Chaling via Donmang Chu